Steven Seagal: Political views and activism

 In October 2017, Seagal met with Philippine president Rodrigo Duterte while scouting locations in Manila for a possible film.
 During the visit, Seagal flashed Duterte's signature fist.

 In 2021, Seagal gave a katana to Venezuelan President Nicolás Maduro as Russia's Foreign Affairs Ministry special envoy while visiting Canaima National Park.
 Maduro referred to Seagal as "my brother."
 On May 30, 2021, the pro-Kremlin systemic opposition party A Just Russia — Patriots — For Truth announced that Seagal had received an official membership card to the party.

 In March 2022, during the Russian invasion of Ukraine, Seagal visited Moscow where he organized his birthday party, attended by many people connected to Vladimir Putin, including some affected by international sanctions.
 This has been criticized as a dissenting action that came amidst the growing international boycott of Russia.

-In August 2022, he visited Olenivka in Donetsk Oblast, the site of the Olenivka prison massacre, with Donetsk People's Republic leader Denis Pushilin, who claimed that Seagal was filming a documentary about the war in Donbas.
+A few months later, in August 2022, he visited Olenivka in Donetsk Oblast, the site of the Olenivka prison massacre, with Donetsk People's Republic leader Denis Pushilin, who claimed that Seagal was filming a documentary about the war in Donbas.
 Seagal also met with Leonid Slutsky.
 On February 27, 2023, he received the Russian Order of Friendship from Vladimir Putin for his "major contribution to the development of international cultural and humanitarian cooperation".
+In June 2026 Seagal was one of the international attendees at the St Petersburg Economic Forum, where he was listed as a member of the "panel on culture".